LibertyAces/BitSwanPump/doc/source/examples/weatherAPI/weatherAPI.rst

                         event = await response.content.read()
                         await self.process(event)

-You can see that in this example we are using ``self.Config`` method to get API key and url from configuration file.
-It is good to have API key and url in configuration file, because when you will want to change it you just simply change it in configuration file.
+You can see that in this example we are using ``self.Config`` method to get the API key and the url from the configuration file.
+It is good to have the API key and the url in configuration file, because changes can be made simply in the configuration file.

-For example, create ``weather-pump.conf`` file and into that file you can copy past code below
+For example, create a ``weather-pump.conf`` file, and into that file you can copy/paste code below
 ::
     [pipeline:SamplePipeline:LoadSource]
     url = https://api.openweathermap.org/data/2.5/weather?q={city}&units=metric&appid={api_key}
     api_key = <<YOUR PRIVATE API KEY>>

-When you will want to run your pump with configuration file you have to run it with ``-c`` switch.
-So after you finish your pump and you want to test it type for example ``python3 weather-pump.py -c weather-pump.conf`` to terminal.
+When you run your pump with configuration file you have to run it with ``-c`` switch.
+So after you finish your pump and you need to test it, type ``python3 weather-pump.py -c weather-pump.conf`` to the terminal.

-You can change the list of cities to locations you wish.
-The important part of this source is ``async def cycle(self)`` method where we request API's url for every location from our list and process them in pipeline.
+You can change the list of cities to any locations you wish.
+The important part of this source is ``async def cycle(self)`` method where we request the API's url for every location from our list and process them in the pipeline.

 Just be sure that you import ``aiohttp`` package and you change ``HTTPClientSource`` with our new specified ``LoadSource``.

-The final code will looks like this, you can copy paste it and try it by yourself.
+You can copy/paste the final code here:
 ::
     #!/usr/bin/env python3